jminogue/Instrumenting-Nordic-Walking-Poles-for-Quantitative-Gait-Assessment/README.md

 ## Step 6: Run the Executable File and Collect Data
 - The walkingpole_live_plot.exe file allows you to run the GUI without having to install python or any other dependencies to your computer.
 If you choose to use this executable, you are done.

-# If Not Using the Executable...
+# If You're Not Using the Executable...
 - If you haven't already, install Python (https://www.python.org/downloads/) (scroll to bottom of the page to find installers)
 - Before proceeding with the install, make sure you add python to your path (Figure 9).<br /><br />
 <img src= "Images/SOP_Images/SOP_9.png" width = "500"> <br />